ravendevteam/alternet/README.md

 Implementations MUST provide tests that cover:

 **Crypto and framing**
-- L2 AEAD round‑trips with nonces 0..1024 and random AAD.
+- L2 AEAD round-trips with nonces 0..1024 and random AAD.
-- KEY_UPDATE handover with 3‑frame overlap and concurrent updates.
+- KEY_UPDATE handover with 3-frame overlap and concurrent updates.
 - Version binding mismatch causes decryption failure.
 - Frame sizing: reject frames where `(Len + 3) > 65535`.

 **Layering and mapping**
-- Assert that no stand‑alone L1 headers appear on the wire; capture shows only HTTP/2 or HTTP/3 over TLS/QUIC.
+- Assert that no stand-alone L1 headers appear on the wire; capture shows only HTTP/2 or HTTP/3 over TLS/QUIC.

 **Discovery and bootstrap**
 - Deterministic join using 5 seeds; verify gossip expirations, backoff, and admission limits.

 **Routing and forwarding**
-- Path construction with loop detection; ECMP tie‑break; liveness probes and eviction after 3 timeouts.
+- Path construction with loop detection; ECMP tie-break; liveness probes and eviction after 3 timeouts.
 - CF handling reduces selection probability through congested hops.

 **Relays**